moxy-community/Moxy/README.md

 @A-Zaiats
 @lion4ik

-You may also find them in [contributors page of original project](https://github.com/Arello-Mobile/Moxy/graphs/contributors)
+You may also find them in [contributors page of old project](https://github.com/Arello-Mobile/Moxy/graphs/contributors)

 ## License
 ```